Children with conduct disorder can be found across all races, cultures and socioeconomic groups.

-In younger children, it can be more of a challenge to distinguish signs of conduct disorder from more typical “acting out.”
-Your younger child may be exhibiting signs of conduct disorder if you find them engaging in just one of the behaviors listed above.
+In younger children, it can be more of a challenge to distinguish signs of conduct disorder from more typical “acting out".

 At times, these same symptoms can be seen in children without the disorder.
 The difference is frequency, intensity, and duration, as well as to what extent it impacts their functioning.
 In children with conduct disorder, these behaviors happen much more frequently.